 As applications grow to span multiple containers deployed across multiple servers, operating them becomes more complex.
 To manage this complexity, Kubernetes provides an open-source API that controls how and where those containers will run.

-Kubernetes helps manage service discovery, incorporate load balancing, track resource allocation, scale based on compute utilisation, check the health of individual resources and enable apps to self-heal by automatically restarting or replicating containers.Learn more about Kubernetes basics
+Kubernetes also automatically manages service discovery, incorporates load balancing, tracks resource allocation and scales based on compute utilisation.
+And, it checks the health of individual resources and enables apps to self-heal by automatically restarting or replicating containers.Watch more videos on Kubernetes basics

 Why use Kubernetes?

-Define complex containerised applications and deploy them globally across a cluster of servers – or even multiple clusters – as Kubernetes optimises resources according to your desired state.
-With a built-in auto-scaler, Kubernetes can easily scale your application horizontally while automatically monitoring and maintaining container health.
+Define complex containerised applications and deploy them across a cluster of servers or even multiple clusters with Kubernetes.
+As Kubernetes scales applications according to your desired state, it automatically monitors and maintains container health.

-- Infrastructure automation or serverless Kubernetes to eliminate routine tasks such as provisioning, patching and upgrading.
+Infrastructure automation or serverless Kubernetes to eliminate routine tasks like provisioning, patching and upgrading.

-- Tools for containerised app development and continuous integration and continuous deployment workflows.
+Tools for containerised app development and continuous integration and continuous deployment (CI/CD) workflows.

-As containers, environments and the teams that work with them multiply, release frequency can increase – along with developmental and operational complexity.
-Move quickly at scale with enhanced security by employing DevOps in Kubernetes environments, you can move quickly at scale with enhanced security.
+As a Kubernetes app grows – adding containers, environments and teams – release frequency tends to increase, along with developmental and operational complexity.
+Employing DevOps practices in Kubernetes environments allows you to move quickly at scale with enhanced security.

 While containers provide a consistent application packaging format that eases the collaboration between development and operations teams, CI/CD can accelerate the move from code to container and to Kubernetes cluster in minutes by automating those tasks.Set up CI/CD for Kubernetes